Sheetal-09/MyProject/README.md

 7.Geographical Patterns
 8.Depth vs Magnitude Correlation

-**2.Retail Analysis Power BI Report **
+**2.Retail Analysis Report**
-Overview: This Retail Analysis Power BI report is designed to provide actionable insights into the performance of a retail business, focusing on key metrics like sales,     inventory, customer behavior, and profitability across multiple stores and districts.
-         The metrics compare this year's performance to last year's for sales, units, gross margin, variance, and new-store analysis.
+Overview: This Retail Analysis Power BI report is designed to provide actionable insights into the performance of a retail business, focusing on key metrics like sales, inventory, customer behavior, and profitability across multiple stores and districts.The metrics compare this year's performance to last year's for sales, units, gross margin, variance, and new-store analysis.

-Data Source: MS SQL SERVER
+Data Source: **MS SQL SERVER **
-Data Destination: Power BI
+Data Destination: **Power BI ** language tool used for Cleaning & Transformations: **DAX**

+**3. Netflix Data Analysis Report**
+Overview: A Netflix Data Analysis Power BI Report provides insights into Netflix's operations, audience behavior, and content performance, typically derived from a dataset containing information such as genres, ratings, release years, regions, and viewer statistics.

+Data Source: **CSV **
-language tool used for Cleaning & Transformations: DAX
+Data Destination: **Power BI ** language tool used for Cleaning & Transformations: **PYTHON** (Jupiter notebook)